Skip to main content

 Vale or markdownlint extensions don't appear in VS Code

 Install the extensions from the Visual Studio Code marketplace.
-Reload VS Code (Ctrl+R on Windows/Linux, Cmd+R on Mac) after installation.
+Reload VS Code - Ctrl+R on Windows/Linux and Cmd+R on Mac - after installation.

 Check the .vale.ini configuration file in the repository root.
 Use vale . to run Vale from the command line and observe detailed error output.